yuvikakhurana/Database-Learning-Management-System/Test.md

 Expected result:

+If the edited discussion topic and prompt already exists, a GUI will popup &quot;The Discussion Forum entered already exists!
+Please enter a different topic and prompt!&quot; and will allow the user to enter a (different) topic and prompt again.
 If the discussion forum has been successfully edited, a GUI will popup stating: &quot;The Discussion Forum has been edited!&quot;

 Test Status: Passed